Nordic-Baltic Eight: Coordinating countries

 In 2013 the task of NB8 coordination was transferred to Sweden.
 As was assessed in a press release for the upcoming coordination by the Swedish Ministry for Foreign Affairs, the areas of focus were directed towards the following: 1.
 Focus on the Eastern Partnership and joint agenda for the NB8 before the EU-summit in Vilnius, November 2013.
 2. Cooperation within energy as an area of mutual interests, especially as a monitor of energy-related issues within other forums.
 The task of arranging most of the NB8 meetings and events in Sweden was assigned to the Swedish Ministry for Foreign Affairs.

 In 2014, NB8 coordinator was Estonia with priorities being cyber cooperation, Eastern Partnership, energy cooperation, and security cooperation.
 In 2014 Estonia was also the coordinator for Baltic Cooperation and Council of the Baltic Sea States.
 Coordination of these three formats was named as the "Baltic Sea Year".

-In 2015, Denmark's NB8 priorities are energy security, media in relation to Russian-speakers, the Ukraine conflict and the Eastern Partnership.
+In 2015, Denmark's NB8 priorities were energy security, media in relation to Russian-speakers, the Russo-Ukrainian war and the Eastern Partnership.

 In 2016, Latvia's NB8 priorities were the strengthening of security (including strengthening of energy security, promotion of strategic communication, reinforcing cyber security, fight against hybrid threats) and support for the EU Eastern Partnership.

 In 2017, the coordinating country was Norway.
 The priorities were set in regional issues (regional security, hybrid and resilience issues, cybersecurity, open and free media, strategic communication, energy security and energy markets, EU Eastern Partnership, attention to the Estonian Presidency of the Council of the EU, economic development, competitiveness and innovation, synergies among Nordic 5, NB6 and Nordic Council of Ministers).
 The other set of priorities was based in broader strategic issues (transatlantic relations (United States, NATO, Euro-Atlantic bonds), the future of the European Union, Brexit, migration, the Bratislava process), Russia, UN issues (including the Security Council) and terrorism.

 In 2020, Estonia coordinated both the NB8 as well as the Baltic Council of Ministers.
 Its priorities in both settings were regional security, including the Eastern Partnership, transatlantic relations; cyber cooperation; connectivity, including regional energy and transport projects and digital cooperation; climate change and environmental issues; and cultural and health cooperation.